WriteSomeStuff/Push_swap/README.md

 # Push_swap - @Codam
 A sorting algorithm to sort a doubly linked list with positive and negative numbers as input.
-The subject specifies certain rules that must be followed;
+The subject specifies certain rules that must be followed.
+We can only;
 - sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.
 - sb (swap b): Swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements.
 - ss: sa and sb at the same time.